EU three: Statistics

-EU-3 (largest economies in the EU until UK left)
+E3

-The UK joined the European communities in 1973 and voted to leave in 2016, formally withdrawing from the EU in 2021.
+During the period following the accession of the United Kingdom to the European Communities in 1973 and prior to Brexit in 2020, the terms EU3 or E3 were comonly used to describe the three largest economies of the European Union: France, Germany, and the United Kingdom.
+In a modern context, the term "E3" is commonly used to describe the same countries, the three largest economies in western Europe, in a non-European Union context.
+The three countries often meet in the E3 format, especially on topics, such as the Iranian nuclear program and the most active European supporters of Ukraine following the 2022 Russian invasion of Ukraine.

 Negotiations with Iran

 In 2003, France, Germany and the UK launched negotiations attempting to limit the Iranian nuclear program, which led to the Tehran Declaration of 21 October 2003 and the voluntary Paris Agreement of 15 November 2004.

 EU 3 + 3, more commonly referred to as the E3+3, refers to a grouping which includes the EU-3 and China, Russia, and the United States.
 It was coined when these states joined the EU diplomatic efforts with Iran in 2006.
 In the United States and Russia, it is more commonly known as P5+1, which refers to the five permanent members of the UN Security Council plus Germany.

 Italy took part in a number of these meetings between 2006 and 2007.
 In 2014, under the request of the Italian PM Matteo Renzi, Foreign Minister Federica Mogherini was named High Representative of the EU as the negotiations approached a conclusion and came to an end with the elaboration of the Joint Comprehensive Plan of Action in 2015.